1.1. X-definition and model of XML element

 </Book>

-<Book ISBN = "required int(10000000, 999999999); /* ISBN code must be an integer number in the range */"
+<Book ISBN = "required int(10000000, 999999999); /* ISBN code - integer number in the given range */"

-published = "optional gYear(); /* year of publishing is not required. */"
+published = "optional gYear(); /* year of publishing (can be omitted). */"

 title = "required string(); /* any string */" >